Do you commonly experience headaches in the morning?

-Dr. Adams gives patients a thorough bite analysis and jaw alignment evaluation at each dental exam.
-She examines the function of the bite to help find solutions for the relief of painful symptoms and to prevent damage to the teeth and gums.
-Our Rogers, AR dentist office uses a unique consultative approach to afford patients the highest quality dental care possible.
+At each dental exam, Dr. Adams thoroughly analyzes the bite and evaluates jaw alignment.
+She examines the function of the bite to help find solutions for relieving painful symptoms and preventing damage to the teeth and gums.
+Our Rogers, AR, dentist office uses a unique consultative approach to afford patients the best dental care possible.
 We offer solutions for complex dental concerns in a comfortable and supportive environment.

 If you suffer from chronic headaches, dental problems could be the cause.
 TMJ, bruxism, and sleep apnea are all common oral health issues that can cause symptoms linked to headaches.
-Learn more about these problems below:
+Our office will work with you to find the specific cause of your headaches and the best solution.
+Learn more about common causes of headaches and treatments for headache-causing dental problems below:

 TMJ Disorders

-Jaw joint misalignment or malfunction causes a painful bite disorder known as a temporomandibular joint disorder.
-TMJ occurs when the temporomandibular joint is misaligned.
-This causes added stress or tension to the complex system of muscles and nerves in the jaw.
+Jaw joint misalignment or malfunction causes a painful bite disorder known as a temporomandibular joint disorder (TMD).
+TMJ disorders can occur due to the TMJ, or joints that connect the jawbone to the skull.
+An injury or stress to these joints can lead to a bite disorder.
+TMJ disorders create added stress or tension to the complex system of muscles and nerves in the jaw.

 Headaches are often associated with jaw joint stress.
-Treatment and TMJ therapy can address the alignment of the bite and associated muscle tension.
-TMJ treatment can alleviate painful, frequent headaches.
+Treatment and TMJ therapy can address the alignment of the bite and related muscle tension.
+Biting and chewing with crooked or misaligned teeth can increase tension in the teeth and jaw that spreads throughout the face and head.
+TMJ treatment can reduce painful, frequent tension headaches.

 Bruxism

 We can prevent teeth grinding with a custom oral sleep appliance.
 The appliance is customized to cover the upper or lower teeth.
-The appliance can protect worn teeth and stop further damage and orofacial (mouth and face) pain.
-Oral appliances also
+Like a mouthguard, an oral appliance protects worn teeth, stopping further damage and orofacial (mouth and face) pain.

 Sleep Apnea

-Obstructive sleep apnea occurs when soft tissues collapse at the back of the throat, blocking the airway during sleep.
-These tissues cut off the normal oxygen flow, and patients wake to gasp for air.
-This repeated oxygen deprivation can cause patients to experience headaches when they first wake up.
+Obstructive sleep apnea (OSA) occurs when soft tissues collapse at the back of the throat.
+These tissues block the airway during sleep, cutting off the normal oxygen flow.
+If you have OSA, you may often wake to gasp for air.
+This repeated oxygen deprivation can cause headaches when you first wake up.

 - Chronic fatigue